Roguelike-Celebration/azure-mud/README.md

 1. Add a GitHub Repository Secret (Settings -> Secrets -> Add Repository Secret) with the key `AZURE_FUNCTION_APP_NAME` whose value is your Azure app name.
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?WT.mc_id=spatial-8206-emwalker) to generate a publish profile and add that as a GH Secret titled `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.

-2. In your list of repository secrets, you should have a secret that you didn't manually add that starts with `AZURE_STATIC_WEB_APPS_API_TOKEN_` (and then typically has an adjective, a noun, and a string of hexadecimal numbers).
-In your fork's `.github/workflows/deploy.yml` file, update the `ASWA_API_TOKEN` value to point to that secret name.

-3. Go to the "Actions" tab of your repo, and click the button to enable the preexisting forked Actions in your project.
+2. Go to the "Actions" tab of your repo, and click the button to enable the preexisting forked Actions in your project.

-4. Optionally, the GitHub Action workflow will send a webhook to the server when a new deployment has completed, which allows us to notify connected clients that a new browser app has been deployed and they should refresh the page.
+3. Optionally, the GitHub Action workflow will send a webhook to the server when a new deployment has completed, which allows us to notify connected clients that a new browser app has been deployed and they should refresh the page.
 To enable this, create a random string to use as a token (we recommend running `uuidgen` on a Mac or a Linux machine).
 Store it as a GitHub Repository Secret (Settings -> Secrets -> Add Repository Secret) under the key `DEPLOY_WEBHOOK_KEY`.
 Also store it as an ENV variable in the Azure Functions App (while viewing the Function App in the Portal, Configuration -> New Application Setting) under the key `DEPLOY_WEBHOOK_KEY`.
 Now, if you have your frontend open when you deploy via GitHub Actions, you should see a pop-up in the frontend instructing you to refresh.

 If you select the "Production Build and Deploy" workflow in your Actions tab, you can then click "Run Workflow" and start a new deploy.
 If you refresh the page, you can click on the new run to see real-time progress.